 Length: 1.5 hours

-Target Audience: DOD military, civilian and contractor personnel who are responsible for derivatively classifying national security information
+Target Audience: Department of Defense (DOD) military, civilian, and contractor personnel responsible for derivatively classifying national security information

 - General Requirements: N/A